BURGLARY DEFENSE ATTORNEY IN OKLAHOMA CITY

 Know your Rights and Defend Them

 You are entitled to a defense and you need one, if you are facing a felony charge, including Burglary in Oklahoma.
-Cannon Law Firm can assist you and ensure your rights are protected.
+CANNON & ASSOCIATES can assist you and ensure your rights are protected.
 The fact you are charged with a burglary crime in Oklahoma does not mean you will be convicted or sentenced to prison.

 Choose an Experienced Military Criminal Defense Lawyer

-Contact Cannon Law Firm in Oklahoma City for your defense.
+Contact CANNON & ASSOCIATES in Oklahoma City for your defense.
 You have the right to the presumption of innocence.
 John Cannon is a Fierce Advocate for every client and will use his experience and respected reputation to do everything possible to reach the best possible outcome in your burglary case.
 John has been recognized as a Top 40 under 40 in Criminal Defense by the National Trial Lawyers Association.
 Additionally, he has an outstanding record of reaching the best possible outcome for hundreds of clients accused of the wide variety of criminal charges in Oklahoma, evidenced by receiving the highest possible AVVO rating – 10 (superb).
-Contact Cannon Law Firm today.
+Contact CANNON & ASSOCIATES today.